grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

-It looks like two methods that we previously had are gone now and that the test is the only thing that's left.
-Well, to tell you the truth, they are not gone -- it's just that the framework handles these for us.
+It looks like two methods (the test list and assertion) that we previously had are gone now and that the test is the only thing that's left.
+Well, to tell you the truth, they are not gone -- it's just that the framework handles these issues for us.
 Let's reiterate the three elements of the previous version of the test that I promised would be there after the transition to the test framework:

 1. The **Test List** is now created automatically by the framework from all methods marked with a [Fact] attribute.
-There's no need anymore to maintain one or more central lists and the `Main()` method has gone.
+There's no need anymore to maintain one or more central lists so the `Main()` method is no more.
 2. The **Test Method** is present and looks almost the same as before.
 3. The **Assertion** takes the form of a call to the static `Assert.Equal()` method -- the xUnit.NET framework is bundled with a wide range of assertion methods.
-Of course, no one stops you from writing your own if the provided assertion methods do not offer what you are looking for.
+Of course, no one stops you from writing your own if the provided assertion methods don't offer what you are looking for.

 Phew, I hope I made the transition quite painless for you.
 Now the last thing to add -- as there is no `Main()` method anymore in the last example, you surely must wonder how we run those tests, right?
-Ok, the last big secret unveiled -- we use an external application for this (we will refer to it using the term **Test Runner**) -- we tell it which assemblies to run and it loads them, runs them, reports results etc. It can take various forms, e.g. it can be a console application, a GUI application or a plugin for an IDE.
+Ok, the last big secret unveiled -- we use an external application for this (we will refer to it using the term **Test Runner**) -- we tell it which assemblies to run and then it loads them, runs them, reports the results etc. A Test Runner can take various forms, e.g. it can be a console application, a GUI application or a plugin for an IDE.
 Here is an example of a stand-alone runner for the xUnit.NET framework:

 ![xUnit.NET window](images/XUnit_NET_Window.png)
+TODO check whether this screenshot is up to date with XUnit 2.0
+TODO check whether this screenshot is up to date with XUnit 2.0
+TODO check whether this screenshot is up to date with XUnit 2.0

 Mocking framework
 -----------------

+When we want to test a class that depends on certain interfaces, we don't have to implement these interfaces in our code in order to write and execute tests for this class.
+We can rely on tools to generate an implementation of a given interface for us and let us this generated implementation in place of a real object.
+This happens in a different way, depending on a language.
+Sometimes, the interface implementations can be generated at runtime (like in Java or C#), sometimes we have to rely more on compile-time generation (e.g. in C++).

-A mocking framework lets us create objects at runtime (called “mocks") that adhere to a certain interface.
-That interface is specified when the mock is created.
+Narrowing it down to C# - a mocking framework is just that - a mechanism that allows us to create objects (called "mock objects" or just "mocks") that adhere to a certain interface at runtime.
+The type of interface is usually passed to a special method which returns a mock object based on that interface (we'll se an example in few seconds).
 Aside from the creation, the framework provides an API to configure the mocks on how they behave when certain methods are called on them and to let us inspect which calls they received.
+This is a very powerful feature, because we can simulate or verify conditions that would be hard to achieve using only production code.

-Mocking frameworks are not as old as test frameworks and they were not present in TDD at the very beginning.
-Why on earth do we need something like this?
-Well, the idea of mocks grew out of the desire to do object-oriented design using TDD without the need to adapt our code only to make it testable.

-I'll give you a quick example of a mocking framework in action now and defer further explanation for their rationale to a later chapter.
+Mocking frameworks are not as old as test frameworks so they were not used in TDD at the very beginning.
+I'll give you a quick example of a mocking framework in action now and defer further explanation for their rationale to a later chapters, as the full explanation of mocks and their place in TDD is not that easily conveyed.

-Ready?
-Let's go!

-Let's pretend that we have the following code to add a set of orders for products to a database and handle exceptions (by writing a message to a log) when it fails:
+Let's pretend that we have a class that allows placing orders and then puts these orders into a database.
+In addition, it handles any exceptions that may occur by writing them into a log.
+This class does not do any important stuff, but let's try to imagine really hard that this is some serious domain logic.
+Here's the code for this class:

 ```csharp
 public class OrderProcessing